castedo/dsi-spec/mid.md

 ## Future Extensions

-To accommodate future enhancements, there are three methods for extending the textual representation of a DSI:
+To accommodate future enhancements, there are three methods to extend the textual representation of a DSI:

 * Use a character that is neither a slash (`/`) nor one of the 64 base64url characters.
 * Vary the number of characters from 27.